hellerve/blog/posts/RC_Popup,_Intermission.md

 ![](/assets/earth.png)

 I’m the only smoker in this group of computational artists.
 That’s weird to me.
-Maybe I have a weird view into the European art bòheme, but all of my artsy friends smoke.
+Maybe I have a weird view into the European art bohème, but all of my artsy friends smoke.
 Cigarettes are very cheap around here.
 We run on fumes.
 Good joke, everyone laughs.